 səlilwətaɬ (Tsleil-Waututh Nation) Statement on Bill C-5

-səlilwətaɬ (Tsleil-Waututh Nation), People of the Inlet, is joining the chorus of First Nations, pro-democracy organizations, environmental groups, and civil society in raising grave concerns about Bill C-5, the so-called Building Canada Act.
+səlilwətaɬ (Tsleil-Waututh Nation), People of the Inlet, has joined the chorus of First Nations, pro-democracy organizations, environmental groups, and civil society in raising grave concerns about Bill C-5, the so-called Building Canada Act.

 We have serious concerns about C-5 and it’s undemocratic and likely unconstitutional process for fast-tracking mega projects without review.
 We, as Tsleil-Waututh, are not anti-development.
 We support a sustainable economy and recognize the recent changes in global trade dynamics, but Canada cannot bypass our inherent and constitutionally protected rights and ignore the climate crisis any longer.